anuragtb/pdfcpu/generate/import.md

 ```

 * You only have to specify any parameter diverging from the default.

 * Only one of dimensions or format is allowed.
-* position: The default `full` enforces image dimensions equal to page dimensions.
+* The default position `full` enforces image dimensions equal to page dimensions.

 <br>

 ## Examples

-Render the image centered on A5 in landscape mode with relative scaling 0.5:
+Render an image centered on A5 in landscape mode with relative scaling 0.5:
 ```sh
 pdfcpu import 'f:A5L, p:c' out.pdf in.jpg
 ```
 <br>

-Render the image with dimensions (300, 600) anchored to the bottom left corner with offset (20, 20) and absolute scaling 1.0:
+Render an image with dimensions (300, 600) anchored to the bottom left corner with offset (20, 20) and absolute scaling 1.0:
 ```sh
 pdfcpu import 'd:300 600, p:bl, o:20 20, s:1.0 abs' out.pdf in.jpg
 ```